-In addition, the book value of each ownership unit has increased from \$50,000 in 2003 to over \$271,000 at December 31, 2014.
-All told, we have provided a cumulative Return on Equity of 509% since our inception.
+We also continue to strive to provide return to our Corporate Credit Union owners beyond our services and direct fees paid.
+We declared a \$2.25 million distribution at year end, which was subsequently paid in early 2016.
+We engaged an external partner to provide Corporates with sales training and development.
+In addition, the book value of each ownership unit has increased from \$50,000 in 2003 to over \$251,000 at December 31, 2015.
+All told, we have provided a cumulative Return on Equity of 523% since our inception.

 As we look ahead, there can be no doubt that the landscape will continue to change dramatically.
 No matter what happens, Primary Financial will continue to strive to serve credit unions and our owners in the best manner possible.
 We are thankful too for the efforts of our board and staff and for their dedication to our success.
-Together with our owners, we will experience even greater success in the coming years.
+Together with our owners, we like to think we can experience even greater success in the coming years.